These investors make On Target Laboratories’ ongoing work possible.

 Sumith Kularante, PhD is the Executive Vice President of Research and Development at ON TARGET LABORATORIES.
-His scientific efforts have resulted in 6 drug candidates in human clinical trials, >50 patents, and >50 peer-reviewed publications.
+His scientific efforts have resulted in 6 drug candidates in human clinical trials, >200 issued and pending patents, and >80 peer-reviewed publications.
 Sumith has received numerous national and international awards including Outstanding Young Scientist Award in Drug Discovery Sciences, Global PHT Expo & Summit (2023), SBIR Grant Awards for Lung Cancer Research (2014, 2016, 2018), AAPS Postdoctoral Fellow Award sponsored by Merck for CXCR4-targeted ADC for metastatic cancers, the Skaggs Postdoctoral Fellow Award, and AAPS Graduate Student Award in Biotechnology, sponsored by Pfizer (2009) for PSMA-targeted drugs for prostate cancer, AAPS Graduate Student Symposium Award sponsored by Eli Lilly for PSMA-targeted drugs for prostate cancer, “Delano Maggard, Jr. graduate research award (2005), etc. After graduating with a PhD in chemistry from Purdue University conducting research with Prof. Philip Low, Sumith pursued his postdoctoral studies in molecular biology with Prof. Peter G. Schultz at The Scripps Research Institute, San Diego.
 Sumith is a serial entrepreneur, philanthropist, and influencer.
 He is the founder of AFT Kids & Elders (a non-profit organization) and serves on the advisory/board of directors in multiple companies including TCG GreenChem, En’Urga, and Krouzon.
 He is an invited member of multiple honorary societies including Phi Kappa Phi (NSF), National Society of Collegiate Scholars, and Beta Phi Upsilon as well as an invited peer reviewer for multiple scientific journals.